Boom-Thep/E-commerce-Digital-Marketing-Campaign-Analysis/README.md

 ### Campaign Category Effectiveness
 - **Influencer Marketing:** Demonstrates a strong return on investment (154.29%) despite a high CPC ($11.07) and CPL ($490.31).
 Notably, this campaign type achieved the lowest CAC ($2,755.58) while yielding the highest ROMI.
 This likely stems from high total clicks (749,973) and a relatively high total leads (16,939), indicating influencer campaigns effectively drive traffic and generate leads.
 To optimize ROI, allocate more budget to influencer campaigns while reducing investment in less successful channels.
 Furthermore, the marketing team should implement strategies to increase the conversion rate from leads to orders (3014 orders from 16,939 leads).

-- **Media:** Produced moderate results with 420,003 total clicks, 10,149 total leads, and 1566 total orders, demonstrating their effectiveness in driving traffic, generating leads, and producing orders.
+- **Media:** Produced moderate results with 420,003 total clicks, 10,149 total leads, and 1566 total orders, demonstrating effectiveness in driving traffic, generating leads, and producing orders.
 While the CPC ($11.97) and CPL ($495.29) are moderate, the CAC ($3209.88) is higher than influencer campaigns, indicating a higher cost per customer acquisition.
 Despite this, the campaign type still generated a moderate-to-high ROMI (22.41%), highlighting its effectiveness.

 - **Search:** Generated the lowest total clicks (330,054), total leads (7107), and total orders (828), indicating weaker performance in driving traffic and generating leads.
-While the CPC ($10.48) and CPL ($486.90) are relatively low, suggesting lower costs for clicks and leads compared to influencer and media campaigns, the high CAC ($4179.23) indicates a significant cost to acquire customers.
-Due to these lower metrics, search campaigns generated a low ROMI (7.07), indicating a low return on investment.
+While the CPC ($10.48) and CPL ($486.90) are relatively low, suggesting lower costs for clicks and leads compared to influencer and media campaigns, the high CAC ($4179.23) reflects a significant cost to acquire customers.
+Due to these lower metrics, search campaigns generated a low ROMI (7.07), indicating a poor return on investment.

-- **Social:** Despite high total clicks (1,499,889) and total leads (31,384) with the lowest CPC ($9.20) and CPL ($439.67), suggesting effective social media campaigns in driving traffic and generating leads, the low conversion rate from leads to orders (2635 orders out of 31,384 leads) and the highest CAC ($5236.62) contribute to a negative ROMI (-13.68).
-The marketing team should conduct a thorough analysis of all social media campaigns, considering factors such as: Which platforms were used?
-Which platforms generate the highest order-to-lead ratios?
-Which platforms should be prioritized based on performance?
-Which locations (Tier 1 or Tier 2) demonstrate higher conversion rates?
-Which channels should have their budgets minimized or paused based on further review?
+- **Social:** Despite high total clicks (1,499,889) and total leads (31,384), along with the lowest CPC ($9.20) and CPL ($439.67)—indicating effective social media campaigns in driving traffic and generating leads—the low conversion rate from leads to orders (2,635 orders out of 31,384 leads) and the highest CAC ($5,236.62) have resulted in a negative ROMI (-13.68).
+The marketing team should conduct a thorough analysis of all social media campaigns, focusing on factors such as:
+  - Which platforms were used?
+  - Which platforms generate the highest order-to-lead ratios?
+  - Which platforms should be prioritized based on performance?
+  - Which locations (Tier 1 or Tier 2) demonstrate higher conversion rates?
+  - Which channels should have their budgets minimized or paused based on further review?

 ![image](https://github.com/user-attachments/assets/fbd26977-81f0-4aac-8161-9055aa79324c)

 ### Geolocation Targeting Analysis
-- Tier 1 cities demonstrate significantly better performance with a total revenue of 6,940,536, a positive gross profit of 1,810,465.27, and a strong positive ROMI of 35.29%.
+- **Tier 1 cities:** Demonstrate significantly better performance with a total revenue of 6,940,536, a positive gross profit of 1,810,465.27, and a strong positive ROMI of 35.29%.
 This indicates that marketing efforts in Tier 1 cities are highly effective and profitable.
-- Tier 2 cities show significantly lower performance with a total revenue of 4,133,766, a negative gross profit of -1,626,258.72, and a negative ROMI of -28.23%.
+- **Tier 2 cities:** Show significantly lower performance with a total revenue of **4,133,766**, a negative gross profit of **-1,626,258.72**, and a negative ROMI of **-28.23%**.
 This suggests that marketing efforts in Tier 2 cities are not generating sufficient revenue to cover the marketing costs, resulting in a loss.

 **Recommendations:**
-- Prioritize Tier 1 Cities: Continue to prioritize marketing efforts in Tier 1 cities, as they have shown strong performance and profitability.
+- **Prioritize Tier 1 Cities:** Continue to prioritize marketing efforts in Tier 1 cities, as they have shown strong performance and profitability.
-- Re-evaluate Tier 2 Strategies:
+- **Re-evaluate Tier 2 Strategies:**
   - Analyze and refine targeting criteria for Tier 2 cities.
   - Re-evaluate messaging and creative to better resonate with the target audience in Tier 2 cities.
   - Consider adjusting budgets and allocating more resources to Tier 1 cities.